Manuel-Kehl/Go-For-It/README.md

 #### Others

-It should be fairly straightforward to compile _Go For It!_ on Unix-like platforms as long as Gtk+3, libnotify and cmake are available.
+It should be fairly straightforward to compile _Go For It!_ on Unix-like platforms as long as Gtk+3, libcanberra and cmake are available.
 Should you run into any difficulties feel free to add an [issue](https://github.com/JMoerman/Go-For-It/issues).

 ## Information For Nerds